 Dessert is a rare occasion in our household.
 Pre-paleo, I used to bake fairly often, but once we went gluten-free, I sort of lost interest in baking.
-Plus, to be honest, dessert should be a once in a while TREAT!
-If you peruse our Recipe Index, you will see a whopping 9 recipes (now 10!).
+Plus, to be honest, desserts like these Chunky Monkey Muffins should be a once in a while TREAT!

 - 1 over-ripe banana, mashed